Bengbu: Transportation

 The city is on the Jinghu Railway, with hourly direct trains to Beijing, Shanghai and other large cities.
 Bengbu South Railway Station is served by the high-speed Beijing-Shanghai Railway.

-Bengbu Airport, which was relocated from the city's central urban area around the turn of the 21st century, is now operated only as a military airport.
-A new commercial airport is under construction in the district north of the Huai river.
+Bengbu Airport, which was relocated from the city's central urban area around the turn of the 21st century.
+A new Bengbu Tenghu Airport begin commenced operations from 29 April 2026 in the district north of the Huai river.

 Construction on the Bengbu Metro started in 2019 and is due to be completed in 2023.